chr92/DataQuest--Profitable-App-Profiles/README.md

 3. Identifying Profitable App Profiles

 ## Results
-The results of our analysis will be presented here.

-## Conclusion
-A summary of our findings and recommendations for app developers.
+The analysis suggests creating a 'Books and Reference' app for the iOS and Android App stores.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.